 In Junction City, the Camas Country Mill has preserved an old school house from one hundred years ago.
 Imagine what is was like attending school there!
 Now you can order pastries and fresh baked bread to go.

-For an even deeper dive into early pioneer days, sign up for Singing Creek Educational Center's homeschooling program.
-Previously held in Cottage Grove's historic Dr. Snapp house, the curriculum is now available online.
+For an even deeper dive into early pioneer days, sign up for Singing Creek Educational Center's homeschooling program held at the Shelton McMurphey Johnson House or other area locations.

 Sift through the region's "gold rush" history.
 Set up basecamp in historic Cottage Grove for your era explorations and learn about gold at the Bohemia Gold Mining Museum, which has re-opened with limited hours.
 Then hike up Bohemia Mountain, skirting an abandoned mining town.
 Be cautious of old mine shafts in the vicinity (most have been closed off).